-1. Debtors Turnover Ratio is computed on Credit sales over average debtors.
+^{1.} Debtors Turnover Ratio is computed on Credit sales over average debtors.
 2. Inventory Turnover ratio is not applicable as Company does not have any inventory, being a service company.
 3. Interest coverage ratio is computed on interest over profit before Interest, tax & exceptional item.
 4. Current ratio is calculated on Current asset over current liability.
 Current ratio has increased by 105% in view of higher bank balances post QIP issue.
-5. Debt Equity ratio is computed on total liabilities over total equity[i.e. Equity and other equity].
+5. Debt Equity ratio is computed on total liabilities over total equity(i.e. Equity and other equity).
 The ratio has decreased by 42% in view of increase in total equity from ₹24,316.59 Mn in FY 2019-20 to ₹45,641.96 Mn in FY 2020-21 on account of QIP issue during the year.
 6. Operating profit margin is computed on profit before interest, tax, exceptional item & other income over revenue from operations.
 Operating profit margin has reduced by 25% on YOY basis during the year in view of lower revenue during pandemic, partly set off by reduction in operating expenses.
-7. Net profit Margin is computed on profit of the year[i.e. Profit after tax and exceptional item) over revenue from operations.
-Net profit margin has increased by 55% in view of reduction in exceptional items from ₹1,232.95 Mn in FY 2020-21 resulting in overall increase in profit for the year.
-8. Return on net worth has decreased by 30% during the year in view of increase in total equity[i.e. Equity and other equity].
-Return on net worth has decreased by 30% during the year in view of increase in total equity[i.e. Equity and other equity].
-Return on net worth has decreased by 30% during the year in view of increase in total equity[i.e. Forit after tax and exceptional item] over revenue of increase in total equity[i.e. Equity and other equity].
-Return on net worth has decreased by 30% during the year in view of increase in total equity from ₹24,316.59 Mn in FY 2019-20 to ₹45,641.96 Mn in FY 2020-21 post QIP issue and net profit for the year.
+7. Net profit Margin is computed on profit of the year[i.e. Profit after tax and exceptional item] over revenue from operations.
+Net profit margin has increased by 53% in view of reduction in exceptional items from ₹1,232.95 Mn in FY 2019-20 to ₹32.24 Mn in FY 2020-21 resulting in overall increase in profit for the year.
+8. Return on net worth has decreased by 30% during the year in view of increase in total equity from ₹24,316.59 Mn in FY 2019-20 to ₹45,641.96 Mn in FY 2020-21 post QIP issue and net profit for the year.